The Big Red Wine Company

 The Appellations

-Avignon is the region's capital.
-It was here that Pope Clement V installed himself in 1305 at the start of the divided Papacy.
-His successor, Pope John XXII, a wine lover, built a new castle a few miles upstream - Châteauneuf-du-Pape.
-Today, Avignon remains a wonderful city to visit with the Palais des Papes and the Pont St Benezet (you know the song) among the highlights) and it is home, every July, to the Avignon Festival.
+Avignon remains a wonderful city to visit with the Palais des Papes and the Pont St Bénezet (pictured) among the highlights and it is home, every July, to the Avignon Festival.

 Recent Vintages